fractalbass/data_science/_posts/2017-10-24-data_science_24.markdown

 # Six Sided Die Problem

 Let's say that I have a 6 sided die.
-Is this die fair if I get 4 sixes when I role the die a total of 36 times?
+Is this die fair if I get four sixes when I role the die a total of 36 times?

 This is a binomial distribution problem and can be written as so: